kkauf355/notes/topics/cSharp.md

 ## Static
 member defined on the class level, not the object level.
 Sometehing that is shared for all objects and should not change.

+## Null
+adding ? to variable type (double?) allows the variable to be a double OR null hourlyRate = rate ??
+10; // says if rate is null, make hourlyRate 10

 # Visual Studio Shortcuts
 Ctrl + K -> Ctrl + C    add comment
 Ctrl + K -> Ctrl + U    remove comment